truenary/retack_pkg_npm/README.md

 ## In this example:

-The SDK is initialized with the env_key.
+The SDK is initialized with the envKey and appVersion.
 Any errors within your React application are automatically reported.
 You can also manually log errors if needed.
 Reporting Errors Manually